In our modern society, neglecting health care is a scenario that takes place more often than we’d like to admit.

 Given the lack of definite information about the cause of sudden hearing loss, continuing research digs deeper into what could be the culprit.
 A potentially safer way of administering steroids is the new development of infusing the drug into microspheres.

-While many factors of sudden loss of hearing remain a mystery, researchers and medical specialists have proven repeatedly that early treatment increases your chances of restoring the hearing you’ve lost.
+While many factors of sudden loss of hearing remain a mystery, researchers and medical specialists have repeatedly proven that early treatment increases your chances of restoring the hearing you’ve lost.
 Schedule an appointment with a hearing specialist if you have hearing loss of any type.